 Hawaii's Ocean

-Takng into account that 7.5 million people visit the state each year, the overall risk associated with swimming in the ocean is low.
-Of concern is the distribution and circumstances surrounding many drownings - the majority happen at unguarded locations and often result from a lack of knowledge or poor judgment.
-Many beaches and tide pools are deceptively dangerous.
+Takng into account that over 7.5 million people visit the state each year, the overall risk associated with swimming in the ocean is low.
+Of concern is the distribution and circumstances surrounding many drownings - many happen at unguarded locations and often result from a lack of knowledge or poor judgment.
+Beaches and tide pools in Hawaii are deceptively dangerous.
 So, the rate of drowning in Waikiki may be 1 per 1,000,000 people entering the water, whereas a secluded location such as Larsen’s Beach on Kauai may be 1 per 5,000 (these numbers are fictitious and for illustration).
-The same set of standard caution signs are found at nearly every beach, so the signs lose credibility.
+The same set of standard caution signs are found at nearly every beach, so the

 Of greatest importance is acknowledging that the ocean represents a dangerous environment and that those dangers are very difficult to judge.
 It's a mistake to assume that one can fully understand and analyze ocean conditions – they change rapidly and are greatly influenced by season, location, tides, weather etc. It takes years of local ocean experience to gain an insight.